denten-books/plain-text/main.md

 My short history of the distinction between form and content is necessarily reductive.
 The situation on the ground was always more nuanced than the dichotomy would suggest, with a number of reasonable positions between extreme idealism and extreme materialism.
-But I was hoping to give you a taste of what was at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
-For Hegel, art reached for truth, transcending the deterministic physical universe.
-For the formalists, art worked to revitalize stale metaphors and ossified ways of thinking.
+It is enough however to give a sense of what's at stake: not just a dry academic debate about the nature of art, but the very capability of art (and don't necessarily think "high art" here) to transform humanity.
+For Hegel, art reaches for truth, transcending the deterministic physical universe.
+For the formalists, art works to revitalize stale metaphors and ossified ways of thinking.

 The division of text into form and content makes a difference in more utilitarian ways as well.
-Imagine the challenge of compiling all known commentaries on Shakespeare's *Hamlet*, by hand or programmatically.
+Imagine the challenge of compiling all known commentaries on Shakespeare's *Hamlet*, by hand or programmatically, with an aid of a computer.
 The problem of what to count as a single text would be one of the first design challenges you would encounter.
-In the words of Barbara Mowat and Paul Werstine, the editors of Folger Digital Texts, "readers assume that there is a single text for the plays: what Shakespeare wrote.
-But Shakespeare’s plays were not published the way modern novels or plays are published today: as a single, authoritative text.
+In the words of Barbara Mowat and Paul Werstine, the editors of *Folger Digital Texts*, "readers assume that there is a single text for the plays: what Shakespeare wrote.
+But Shakespeare's plays were not published the way modern novels or plays are published today: as a single, authoritative text.
 In some cases, the plays have come down to us in multiple published versions, represented by various Quartos (Qq) and by the great collection put together by his colleagues in 1623, called the First Folio (F).
 There are, for example, three very different versions of *Hamlet*, two of *King Lear*, *Henry V*, *Romeo and Juliet*, and others.
 Editors choose which version to use as their base text, and then amend that text with words, lines or speech prefixes from the other versions that, in their judgment, make for a better or more accurate text [@mowat_textual_????]."
-Textual editors face such decisions routinely.
-What appears to us as one unified work, *Hamlet*, is an actuality a set of somewhat diverging drafts and editions.
+In other words, where the readers expects to encounter *Hamlet* as a single, unified, idea, they instead encounter a multiplicity of slightly diverging artifacts.
 Errors in transcription and editorial interventions accumulate.
 The proliferation of unlicensed copies, translations, and imitations further adds to the complexity of the problem.

 Editors of classical literature will often solve the problem of diverging copies by designating one version as canonical, preserving the formal characteristics of the given version down to individual line breaks.
 It then becomes possible to collate commentaries, connecting each to individual words and passages at their canonical location.
 But the problem still remains in the
-abstract: the editor must force a single authoritative text where many exist.
+abstract: the editor must compile a single "authoritative" text based on multiple extant editions.
 The act of deciding on what constitutes an authoritative edition can quickly become a contentious issue, particularly if the text in question has religious or political significance.

-A whole field of textual criticism exists in the service of negotiating "critical" editions which in some way preserve the struggle to reconstruct the authoritative text.
+A whole field of textual criticism exists in the service of negotiating "critical" editions which in some way preserve the struggle to reconstruct a measure of authority.
 But what should count for being authoritative?
-A number of logically possible answers find just as many ardent adherents.
-For some, the act of deriving the authoritative text lies in reconstructing authorial intent, through author's diaries or first-hand witness testimony.
+A number of logical possibilitis find as many ardent adherents.
+For some, the act of deriving the authoritative text lies in reconstructing authorial intent, using the athor's notes, for example, or from first-hand witness testimony.
 Others place a premium on reconstructing and analyzing the writing process itself, in what has recently been dubbed as "genetic criticism  [@deppman_genetic_2004, 1-36]".
 Yet another approach will compare multiple editions of the same text to derive a possible meta-text, that preserves all variation.
-Yet other editors will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950, @bowers_shakespeares_1954, @mcgann_radiant_2004].
+Yet others will simply rely on their judgment to produce what they believe is a "true" text based on a number of personal and eclectic considerations [@bowers_rationale_1950, @bowers_shakespeares_1954, @mcgann_radiant_2004].
 All